a side-by-side reference sheet

 (dired "/Applications/Emacs.app/Contents/Resources/lisp"))

 The directory is hard-coded into the function and may be different on your system.
 Once defined the function can be invoked with M-x dired-emacs-lisp.
-Not all Lisp functions can be called from Emacs.
+Not all Lisp functions can be called in this manner.
 Those that can are called commands.
 The body of a command has an optional documentation string, followed by a call to interactive, followed by the code which executes when the command is invoked.
 The documentation string can be accessed from Emacs by running M-x describe-function and entering the name of the function when prompted.

 The call to interactive is what makes a Lisp function a command.
 It can takes optional arguments.
 Use M-x describe-function on interactive to see a description of these arguments.